calimero-archive/docs/docs/getting_started/explorer.md

 - transaction hash
 - status of the transaction
 - date the transaction was created
-- The

-account it was sent from
+- account it was sent from
-- The account that received the transaction
+- account that received the transaction
-- The block height
+- block height
-- The block hash
+- block hash
-- The deposit value
+- deposit value
-- The transaction fee
+- transaction fee
-- The amount of the attached gas used
+- amount of the attached gas used

 ![](../../static/img/transaction_overview.png)